elrond-giants/erd-react-hooks/README.md

 const {provider, login} = useAuth();
 const token = "some_token";

-await login(AuthProviderType.MAIAR, {token});
+await login(AuthProviderType.WALLET_CONNECT, {token});
 const authSignature = provider.getSignature();
 ```

-:grey_exclamation: When using the *Maiar provider*, the login method will return a promise that resolves with a URL.
+:grey_exclamation: When using the *Wallet Connect provider* (xPortal), the login method will return a promise that resolves with a URL.
 It's a usual practice to put this URL in a QR code and let users scan it with Maiar App.

 When using the *Ledger provider* you MUST set the `ledgerAccountIndex` in the options object of the `login` method.